Rule 0: Staff Authority

 - Military Police may ignore Minor Crimes unless ordered to enforce them, but they may not ignore Major or Capital Crimes.

-- Survivor Synthetics are not forced to follow Marine Law, dependent on their chosen alignment (Colony/Survivors/USCM/WY etc.)
+- Survivor Synthetics might not be forced to follow Marine Law, dependent on their chosen alignment.
+(Colony/Survivors/USCM/WY etc.)

 - Marine Law can be broken when necessary to preserve the lives and safety of others.

 Mutinies must be Adminhelped by a chosen leader stating the reasoning and the players directly involved.
-There must be at least 5 members. with MPs not eligible to mutiny.
+They should also follow the mutiny rules as outlined below.